jxjo/Xoptfoil2/docs/worker/worker.md

 ## Set geometry (-w set)

-The 'set' command allows the modification of an airfoils geometry parameters
+The 'set' command allows the modification of an airfoils geometry parameter:
 - thickness and location of maximum thickness,
 - camber and location of maximum camber,
 - trailing edge thickness

-can be set.

 | Argument                         | Usage     | Description                               |
 |:---------------------------------|:----------|:------------------------------------------|